Please enter valid ZIP

 Key Highlights

-• Most states need all motor vehicles to be registered and to have auto insurance while they are registered.
+• Most states require all motor vehicles to be registered and to have auto insurance.

 • If the vehicle is undrivable, you might be able to obtain special status from the DMV; however, you would need to verify with your state’s Department of Motor Vehicles to determine what the law allows in your state.